Library image, photo by Alireza Attari on Unsplash

 Quote

 We need a complete change of mindset.
 We have to agree how much carbon we can each emit within the limits of what the planet can bear – then make good lives within those boundaries.
-The top 10 options are available to us now, without the need for controversial and expensive new technologies.
-Dr Diana Ivanova from Leeds University, to BBC News.
+The top 10 options are available to us now, without the need for controversial and expensive new technologies.”
+Dr Diana Ivanova from the University of Leeds, as said to BBC News.

 Publication details